almibe/ligature-specification/graveyard.md

 The space-saving is pretty much irrelevant.
 It adds ordering dependencies to lig files as well as makes it difficult to copy and paste from lig files.

+*Note: This is being added to a variation of Lig called DLig*

 ### Embedding a 3rd party scripting language instead of implementing Wander

 Several projects similar to Ligature embed a 3rd party language (usually JavaScript, but I was also considering Lua).